The Encounter of Líadain and Cuirithir

 Listening to someone read poetry aloud in Old Irish, even when you don’t understand what the hell he’s saying, is… well, let’s just say it’s very pleasant. 😉

 The Encounter of Líadain and Cuirithir is a romantic tragedy, and a story I had not yet come across.
-It is told, as many old Irish stories are told, in both poetry and prose, with the poetry normally being reserved for speech, or to emphasize a particularly important point, or exchange.
+It is told, as many old Irish stories are told, in both poetry and prose, with the poetry normally being reserved for speech, or to emphasise a particularly important point, or exchange.
 And because February is the month of love (just look at all the people born in November and tell me it isn’t!), I thought I’d share it with you.

 Linguistically, the story dates to the ninth century, but is set back in the seventh century.
 It concerns two poets, and the love which grew between them, and how it ended in tragedy.